IF NOT FOR VARINA'S LETTER

 The Blairs did not destroy the 20 page letter--for whatever reason, eight pages still remain.

-And they say plenty.
+Those pages say plenty.

 ______________